Connected Coordinated Motion Planning with Bounded Stretch: Makespan 1 and 2

 The robot $A_i$ has two possible target positions, namely $B_i$ and $C_i$.
 Assume that $A_i$ moved down.
 Then, $X_i$ has the unique target position $Y_i$, so it moved left---thus, it is isolated in the intermediate configuration.
 Therefore, $p_1$ has also moved left.
 It follows by induction that every robot of the unnegated arm segment has moved left, which is a contradiction to the fact that at least one robot moved up.
 Thus, $A_i$ moved left.

 Assume that $R_i$ did not move up.
-This is a contradiction to $A_i$ having moved left.
+This is a contradiction to $A_i$ having moved left, as otherwise at least $A_i$ would be part of an isolated component in the intermediate configuration.

 Similar arguments hold for the case that the robots of the negated arm segment are connected to its respective bridges.
-Therefore, $R_i$ has to move up \emph{and} down in the first transformation.
-This is impossible, concluding the claim. \end{proof}
+Therefore, $R_i$ has to move both up \emph{and} down in the first transformation.
+As this is impossible, this concludes the~proof. \end{proof}

 \begin{lemma} A variable gadget is solvable. \end{lemma}

 \begin{proof} There is a valid schedule with a makespan of 2 given in \cref{fig:variable-gadget-schedule}.
 The depicted schedule connects the unnegated arm segment with the respective bridges; a similar schedule exists for the negated case. \end{proof}